Occupational therapists

 Add Data to Cart

-Data on the critical and distinctive skills necessary for Occupational therapists from the Bureau of Labor Statistics.
-Occupational therapists need many skills, but most especially Active Listening, Monitoring, and Speaking.
-The revealed comparative advantage (RCA) shows that Occupational therapists need more than the average amount of Technology Design, Service Orientation, and Learning Strategies.
+Among the necessary skills for Occupational therapists, Active Listening stands, but the revealed comparative advantage (RCA) shows that Occupational therapists need more than the average amount of Technology Design.

 View Data